ibm-cloud-docs/speech-to-text/models.md

     -   `custom_language_model` is a boolean that indicates whether you can create custom language models that are based on the model.
     -   `speaker_labels` indicates whether you can use the `speaker_labels` parameter with the model.

+The order in which the service returns models can change from call to call.
+Do not rely on an alphabetized or static list of models.
+Because the models are returned as an array of JSON objects, the order has no bearing on programmatic uses of the response.
+{: note}

 ### Example requests and responses
 {: #listExample}